 Sarah Bate.
-Eye movements and Emotion Processing in Prosopagnosia; Awarded 2009; Now Senior Lecturer at University of Bournemouth
+Eye movements and Emotion Processing in Prosopagnosia; Awarded 2009; Now Professor at University of Bournemouth

 Sarah Carr. fMRI studies of somatosensory cortical mapping in chronic regional pain syndrome.
 PhD awarded 2009.
 Post-doc on detecting neurodegenerative disorders with MRI, University of Ohio, USA.

 Kate Janse Van Rensburg. fMRI and eye tracking studies of the effect of exercise on smoking cravings.
 PhD Awarded 2009.
 Now a Post-doc’ in Florida USA.

 Nicola Gregory.
 The effect of socio-biological cues on saccadic eye movement programming .
 PhD Awarded 2011.
 Now Lecturer at University of Bournemouth UK.